conversejs/community-plugins/packages/download-dialog/README.md

 <img src="download_dialog.png" />

 ## Configuration
-What files can be downloaded will be determined by the _allowed_download_servers_-parameter.
-The _allowed_download_servers_-parameter takes a list of allowed download-addresses.
-So if "www.wikipedia.org" is defined, only files from wikipedia will be considered for the download-dialog.
-If no parameter is set, only files from the xmpp-domain will be considered.
+Which files can be downloaded will be determined by the _show_images_inline_-parameter.

 ## Install
 See https://conversejs.org/docs/html/plugin_development.html on how to install this plugin.